-- The LADO may request a referral if this is requested, the referral will be completed and submitted within 1 working day. - The school will engage with the LADO at all stages of the management of the allegation/concern and comply with the statutory guidance contained within Keeping Children Safe in Education (2019) and the local procedures published by the LSP. - In this regard, the school will consider whether it is necessary to suspend the member of staff while the allegation or concern is investigated, however all reasonable alternatives to manage the risk will be considered. - Due consideration will be given to the view of the LADO in relation to suspension or in-work safeguards while a matter is investigated. - Should the school dismiss a member of staff/volunteer as a result of a substantiated allegation, or should a member of staff/volunteer resign before an investigation has been completed, in accordance with statutory duty, a referral to the Disclosure and Barring Service will be made. - If the member of staff is engaged in teaching work, the school will, in accordance with published guidance from the Department for Education, consider whether a referral to the National College of Teaching and Leadership (NCTL) should be made. - The school will adhere to the statutory guidance contained within Keeping Children Safe in Education (2019) with regard to record keeping, references and compromise or settlement agreements.
+- The LADO may request a referral, if this is requested the referral will be completed and submitted within 1 working day - The school will engage with the LADO at all stages of the management of the allegation / concern and comply with the Statutory Guidance contained within Keeping Children Safe in Education (2016) and the local procedures published by the LSCB.
+In this regard, the school will consider whether it is necessary to suspend the member of staff while the allegation or concern is investigated, however all reasonable alternatives to manage the risk will be considered.
+Due consideration will be given to the view of the LADO in relation to suspension or in-work safeguards while a matter is investigated. - Should the school dismiss a member of staff/volunteer as a result of a substantiated allegation, or should a member of staff/volunteer resign before an investigation has been completed, in accordance with Statutory Duty a referral to the Disclosure and Barring Service will be made.
+If the member of staff is a qualified teacher, the school will in accordance with published guidance from the Department for Education consider whether a referral to the National College of Teaching and Leadership (NCTL) should be made. - The school will adhere to the Statutory Guidance contained within Keeping Children Safe in Education (2016) with regard to record keeping, references and compromise or settlement agreements.